lecondon/PriorityFlow/README.md

 Installing the R-package
 --------------------
-If you would like to use the functions as an R-package rather than cloning and sourcing you can do the following:
+The priority flow functions are provided as an R package.
+To install it you will need to do the following:
 1. To use R packages from GitHub you need to have the devtools package installed:
 ```
 install.packages('devtools’)